Pertemps Final Handicap Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 3)

 Who is the leading trainer in the Pertemps Final Handicap?

-Jonjo O’Neill has trained the winner of the race on four occasions (but only one in the last decade).
-Gordon Elliott has won three of the last four editions of the race.
+Jonjo O’Neill has trained the winner of the race on four occasions (zero in the last decade).
+Gordon Elliott has won three of the last seven editions of the race.
 Pat Kelly and David Pipe have each won the raced twice.